softwaremill/sttp/generated-docs/out/quickstart.md

 Importing the `quick` object has the same effect as importing `sttp.client3._`, plus defining an implicit synchronous backend (`implict val backend = HttpURLConnectionBackend()`), so that sttp can be used right away.

-If the default `HttpURLConnectionBackend` for some reason is insufficient, you can also use one based on OkHttp:
+If the default `HttpURLConnectionBackend` for some reason is insufficient, you can also use one based on OkHttp or HttpClient:

 ```scala
 import $ivy.`com.softwaremill.sttp.client3::okhttp-backend:3.0.0-RC4`